calle5555/Security-For-Summer-Home/README.md

 # Computer setup

-This section will cover the steps needed to properly install and configure the software.
+This section will cover the steps needed to properly install, configure and run the software.
 I will provide steps specifically for the Linux distribution Ubuntu.

 ## Install and setup Arduino IDE